suman9893/game_zone_project/README.md

 ![Detail3](/asset/Detailed3.png)

-The above two images show the `read more` page of the BGMI review.
+The above three images show the `read more` page of the BGMI review.
 The first image shows a big poster of the review.

 The second image shows the `username` of the user who created the review, the `duration` from the date the review was created and the description of the review.
-It also try to show almost three `related tags` review.
+It also tries to show almost three `related tags` review.

 The last image shows a comment section created with the help of `Disqus` where the user can login with `Facebook` `Disqus` `Twitter` or `Google`.